danielpmadden/ai-osi-stack/SECURITY.md

 - Canonical artifacts and their hashes are tracked in [`INTEGRITY_NOTICE.md`](INTEGRITY_NOTICE.md).
 - Signed releases must be verified via `ops/release/verify.sh` before public disclosure.
 - Advisory mirrors **must not** be treated as canonical unless explicitly re-signed.

+Implementers who fork or deploy the Stack MUST publish their own signing keys once v5 is sealed and renew fingerprints for each derivative release.

 ## Scope